sixin-zh/mpiT/README.txt

 -- Test asyncsgd
 cd asyncsgd
+-- test Torch on cpu
+luajit claunch.lua
+-- test Torch on gpu
+luajit glaunch.lua
+-- test the bandwidth
 mpirun -np 4 luajit ptest.lua
+-- the parallel mnist training using downpour/easgd on 6 cpus and 6 gpus
-mpirun -np 4 luajit plaunch.lua
+mpirun -np 12 luajit mlaunch.lua

 Important updates:
+-- The implementation of msgd, downpour, easgd and eamsgd is added.
--- The starting offset in pclient.lua is set to 1 instead of 0, for current Torch7's support.
+-- The starting offset in pclient.lua is set to 1 rather than 0, for current Torch7's support.
--- use mpiT.Cancel to release the buffer ownership on io stop in mpiT.aio_read and mpiT.aio_recv -- add asyncsgd implementation which trains mnist in parallel
+-- Use mpiT.Cancel to release the buffer ownership on io stop in mpiT.aio_read and mpiT.aio_recv.